ARM-software/armour/examples/arm-qemu/README.md

 ## Armour on Arm

-We'll run a simple demo application on a single Raspberry Pi emulated using QEMU inside an Ubuntu VM.

-In case you have a Raspberry Pi available, skip the part of setting up QEMU and just transfer Armour binaries to your Pi.
+The following demos Arm running on single Raspberry Pi emulated using QEMU inside a VM.
+If you have a Raspberry Pi (running Raspbian Stretch) available then you can skip the **QEMU and Pi setup** section and proceed to installing docker and transferring the Armour binaries to your Pi.

 ### Vagrant Setup